Monitoring in the Kubernetes era

-The good news is that with proper monitoring, the abstraction levels inherent to Kubernetes offer you a comprehensive view of your infrastructure, even if your containers are constantly moving.
+The good news is that with proper monitoring, the abstraction levels inherent to a Kubernetes architecture offer you a comprehensive view of your infrastructure, even if your containers are constantly moving.
 Monitoring Kubernetes is different than traditional monitoring in several ways:

 - Tags and labels become essential

 - Your monitoring needs to track applications that are constantly moving

 - Applications may be distributed across multiple cloud providers

 Tags and labels were important; now they’re essential

 Using Kubernetes, you have no way to know where your applications are actually running at a given moment.
 Fortunately labels are here to “tag” your pods and offer a stable view to the external world.

 In the pre-container world, labels and tags were important when it came to monitoring your infrastructure.
 They allowed you to group hosts and aggregate their metrics at any level of abstraction.
 This was extremely useful for tracking performance of dynamic infrastructure and to efficiently investigate issues.

 Now with containers—and especially with orchestration frameworks like Kubernetes—labels have become absolutely crucial since they are the only way to identify your pods and their containers.

 To make your metrics as useful as possible, you should label your pods so that you can look at any aspect of your containerized infrastructure, such as: